microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

       - `[OwnersCount <Int32?>]`: Count of owners in a team.
     - `[Tags <IMicrosoftGraphTeamworkTag[]>]`: The tags associated with the team.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-      - `[Description <String>]`: The description of the tag as it will appear to the user in Microsoft Teams.
+      - `[Description <String>]`: The description of the tag as it appears to the user in Microsoft Teams.
 A teamworkTag can't have more than 200 teamworkTagMembers.
-      - `[DisplayName <String>]`: The name of the tag as it will appear to the user in Microsoft Teams.
+      - `[DisplayName <String>]`: The name of the tag as it appears to the user in Microsoft Teams.
       - `[MemberCount <Int32?>]`: The number of users assigned to the tag.
       - `[Members <IMicrosoftGraphTeamworkTagMember[]>]`: Users assigned to the tag.
         - `[Id <String>]`: The unique identifier for an entity.
 Read-only.